 We often tell people to have hope, yet hope is not something that has typically been “taught.”
-The word itself is actually misused in the popular media, used more like a “wish” than something we control with action.
+The word itself is often misused in the popular media, used more like a “wish” than something we control with action.
 So how can we expect people to move from hopelessness to hope, unless we teach them how?

 This is why we are so passionate about teaching hope, especially to kids.
 We know if we reach them at an early age (before 10), the skills we teach them are much easier to integrate.
 And by teaching hope skills at an early age, we are equipping them with the roadmap they need to start reaching their goals.